kasinadhsarma/2d-robots/README.md

-# 2D Bird Robots Project
+# 2D Robots Project

 ## Introduction
-This project aims to develop a 2D simulation of bird robots with reinforcement learning capabilities.
+This project aims to develop a 2D simulation of robots with reinforcement learning capabilities.
 The simulation includes various functionalities such as movement, control, sensor integration, and a digital room environment for practice.
 The architecture is designed to be modular and extensible, allowing for easy integration of new features and functionalities.

 ## Project Structure
 - `src/`